Understanding the Gluckman Meth Report

-- remediation according to the NZS 8510:2017 standard is appropriate only for identified former meth labs and properties where excessive methamphetamine use occurred
+- Cleaning properties according to the existing standard is needed only for former meth labs and properties.

 Who has adapted the recommendation?

 - Housing New Zealand immediately raised its trigger with the report’s recommendations and said they would only test when heavy use was suspected.
 Having spent over $100m on trying to clean meth houses, it’s great that HNZ took action quickly.

-Real Estate Authority (REA) has issued the new disclosure guidelines for agents in the wake of Gluckman’s bombshell report.
-Real estate agents now only have to tell potential buyers if a property has a meth contamination reading over 15 μg/100 cm2.
+- Real Estate Authority (REA) issued new disclosure guidelines for agents in the wake of Gluckman’s bombshell report.
+Real estate agents now only have to tell potential buyers if a property has a reading over 15 μg.

-The Tenancy Tribunal – At the 2018 NZPIF annual conference the tenancy tribunal’s principal tenancy adjudicator Melissa Poole confirmed orders for contamination lodged after the Gluckman report will follow the Gluckman report levels of 15μg per 100cm2.
+- The Tenancy Tribunal – at the 2018 NZPIF annual conference the tenancy tribunal’s principal tenancy adjudicator Melissa Poole confirmed orders for contamination lodged after the Gluckman report will follow the 15μg level.

 Who hasn’t adopted Gluckman’s recommendation?